syntaxwhisper/music-library-guide/README.md

 OpusMode=d
 PreserveMtimes=false
 ```
+One setting in the preset deserves particular attention: `OpusMode=d`.

+In rsgain, `OpusMode=d` uses the default behaviour for Opus files, which writes R128 tags (`R128_TRACK_GAIN` and `R128_ALBUM_GAIN`) rather than standard ReplayGain tags.
+This is consistent with the Opus specification, which defines its own gain mechanism distinct from the ReplayGain standard.

+The ReplayGain plugin in Picard uses the equivalent setting when configured with "Write standard ReplayGain tags" for Opus filesm, but it is worth verifying that both tools are aligned if your library contains Opus files, as inconsistencies between the two can produce unexpected playback behaviour in some players.

+If your library consists entirely of FLAC files, this setting has no practical effect and can be ignored.

 These values can be adjusted freely if you want to experiment with ReplayGain behavior.
 The rsgain documentation provides clear explanations of the available options and the reasoning behind them, making it easy to choose different loudness targets, clipping modes, or peak settings.